winnerx0/winnerx0/README.md

 ### Software Developer

-- Typescript Developer
+- I like java, go and typescript
-- Passion for Javascript
+- Passion for debugging
 - I try not to overthink too much

-### plans for 2025:
-- Learn Java
-- Learn Go
-- Master spring boot

 ### Winner